 Plainville, Kansas has offered up free lots around 155 feet wide and 93 feet deep for people whose application is approved and enter into an agreement with a building contractor in six months and construction takes place within a year of the agreement.
 There is also a rebate on property taxes on the new house over a 10-year time.
 Those who want to build won’t have to pay additional assessments either.
 Ever wonder what your property taxes go toward?
 Hint, it’s not just schools and government.

 Curtis has 11 lots available in its Roll’n Hills addition in the town of nearly 1,000 that is described as Nebraska’s “Easter City” because it presents an annual pageant on Palm Sunday.
 The town houses the Nebraska College of Technical Agriculture, boasts a nine-hole golf course and a movie theater.
 There are also an additional eight lots available near the golf course.
 If you don’t feel like traveling to the golf course to work on your game, add a backyard putting green like one of these incredible designs.
 You’ll feel like you’re at the US Open.

 Who says you have to be the first one to have a good idea?
 Claremont, Minnesota admittedly borrowed the idea of free lots from New Richland when it implemented its program.
-It’s pretty similar to New Richland’s but it has a few more stipulations like an income level that determines whether someone can receive a free lot or a $9,500 lot.
+It’s pretty similar to New Richland’s free land in Minnesota idea, but it has a few more stipulations like an income level that determines whether someone can receive a free lot or a $9,500 lot.
 Check out all the fine print at Claremont’s website.